 Is there a type of property more susceptible to negative equity?

-This issue could be a problem in the years ahead if buyers have bought a new property to take advantage of first home buyer grants and paid a premium price.
 Similarly, a sharp influx in the supply of other types of property, such as townhouses, for example, can cause a drag on new property prices.
 Increased supply often decreases demand.
 Oversupply of any type of property in a particular area can increase the likelihood of borrowers going into negative equity.

 Why can negative equity be a problem?